“Our menu is like traveling throughout Peru from the Pacific Ocean to playing in the desert to touring

 Tanta's Rooftop Terrace is a true urban oasis for city dwellers seeking respite and libations.
 It opens seasonally every May until the end of October.
 Live music is available every Wednesday lending a more lively summer setting.
 With an addition of a retractable awning, guests can still enjoy our coveted Pisco Sours throughout the season.
 Rooftop reservations are walk-ins only.
 The Rooftop Terrace and its neighboring Private Dining Room are available for private events ranging from social gatherings to business dinners.
-For more information regarding private events, please view Private Events.
+For Frequently Asked Questions regarding the Rooftop Terrace, please download Tanta Rooftop FAQs.

 Gastón Acurio is a chef, writer, businessman and promoter of the Peruvian culinary arts.
 In 2005, he was named “Entrepreneur of the Year” by America Economía Magazine – the most prominent and influential business magazine in South America.
 With 33 restaurants in 12 countries, the Acurio Organization is leading the Peruvian culinary revolution.